ezsystems/commerce-documentation/docs/guide/catalog/catalog_cookbook/extending_a_catalogfactory.md

     silver_catalog.ez5_catalog_factory.class: AppBundle\Services\ProjecteZCatalogFactory
 ```

-Note.
-If you need to inject additional services you should do the following:
+If you need to inject additional services, the easiest way is to inject the new services using Symfony setter injection.

-The easiest way is to inject the new services using Symfony setter injection.
-So, you will have to define the extended service just like the parent service and add the setter injection.
+In this case you have to define the extended service just like the parent service and add the setter injection.

 ## Extend the service class

-The extended service will do the mapping for the Keyword FieldType.
-To simplify the example the Keyword field always uses the name "tags".
-An extended implementation could use the identifier of the eZ object directly.
+The extended service does the mapping for the Keyword Field Type.
+To simplify, the example the Keyword Field always uses the name `tags`.
+An extended implementation could use the identifier of the Content item directly.

 ``` php
 <?php